LearnFintech

 How CRED Makes Money in 2026

 CRED gives away its core feature — paying credit-card bills — for free, then monetizes the affluent, high-trust audience that habit assembles.
-FY25 revenue reached ₹2,735 Cr (+16% YoY) across four streams.
+FY25 revenue reached ₹2,735 Cr (+16% YoY) across four streams, and by its June 2026 Meta funding round the company was citing annualized revenue closer to ~₹3,200 Cr.

 The biggest and fastest-growing engine.
-Through CRED Cash and Flash, in partnership with lenders like IDFC First Bank, CRED earns processing fees and a share of interest on an AUM that has climbed to roughly **₹22,000 Cr**.
+Through CRED Cash and Flash, in partnership with lenders like IDFC First Bank, CRED earns processing fees and a share of interest on an AUM that has climbed to roughly **₹24,000 Cr** (per the June 2026 disclosure).
 Because members average a ~770 credit score, default rates sit under 1% versus a 3-4% industry norm — the curated audience *is* the underwriting edge.

 Payments (~30%, ~₹750 Cr).